max21dev/groups/README.md

   - ✅ Send and delete messages.
   - ✅ React to messages with emojis.
   - ✅ Reply to messages.
+  - 🚧 Reaction to message (kind:7 in supported relay).
   - 🚧 Mention users in messages.
   - 🚧 Pin important messages.
   - 🚧 Receive notifications for new messages.